SomonOlimzoda/DataAnalysis-Excel-/README.md

 In which year does the Bikes category have the lowest revenue?
 ##

 Add another pivot chart, this time for the pivot table that shows Revenue by Age Group (the pivot table you created for question 5 in Lab 3A).
-Select a Pie chart to display the proportion of each Age Group (remember the chart styles) with data labels, formatted to two decimal points.
+Select a **Pie** chart to display the proportion of each **Age Group** (remember the chart styles) with data labels, formatted to two decimal points.
 ##

 #### Question 3

-In this chart, you can clearly see the proportion of sales (revenue) for each Age Group.
-What is the proportion of sales (revenue) for Young Adults?
+In this chart, you can clearly see the proportion of sales (revenue) for each **Age Group**.
+What is the proportion of sales (revenue) for **Young Adults**?
 ##

 Add another pivot chart, this time for the pivot table that shows Revenue by Frame size (the pivot table you created for question 4 in Lab 3A).
-Select a Bar chart to display the order of revenue by Frame size.
-Sort the Y axis to show the Frame size that has the highest revenue on the top.
+Select a **Bar** chart to display the order of revenue by **Frame size**.
+Sort the Y axis to show the **Frame size** that has the highest revenue on the top.
 ##

 #### Question 4